flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 As a rule, in England the artist in fiction does not care to hide his light under a bushel, and he puts his best work where it will be seen of all men, — that is to say, not in a Short-story.
 So it happens that the most of the brief tales in the British magazines are not true Short-stories at all, and that they belong to a lower form of the art of fiction, in the department with the amplified anecdote.
 It is the three-volume Novel which has killed the Short-story in England.

 Certain of the remarks in the present paper I put forth first anonymously in the columns of the _Saturday Review_, of London.
-To my intense surprise, they were controverted in the _Nation_, of New York. * <small style="background-color:#FFFFE6;color:#242424">[See 18]</small> The critic began by assuming that the writer had said that Americans preferred Short-stories to Novels.
+To my intense surprise, they were controverted in the _Nation_, of New York. *  <sup class="sup_red"> [18]</sup> The critic began by assuming that the writer had said that Americans preferred Short-stories to Novels.
 What had really been said was that there was a steady demand for Short-stories in American magazines, whereas in England the demand was rather for serial Novels.

 <div class="sidenote">
+ <sup class="sup_red">18</sup> The original article will be found in the <i>Saturday Review</i> for Sept.
+4, 1884; and the adverse criticism appeared in the Nation for July 5, 1885.
 </div>

 &quot;In the first place,&quot; said the critic, &#39;&#39;Americans do not prefer Short-stories, as is shown by the enormous number of British Novels circulated among us; and in the second place, tales of the quiet, domestic kind, which form the staple of periodicals like _All the Tear Round_ and _Chambers&#39;s Journal,_ have here thousands of readers where native productions, however clever and original, have only hundreds, since the former are reprinted by the country papers and in the Sunday editions of city papers as rapidly and regularly as they are produced at home.&quot;

-Now, the answer to this is simply that these British Novels and British stories are reprinted widely in the United States, not because the American people prefer them to anything else, but because, owing to the absence of international copyright, they cost nothing. * <small style="background-color:#FFFFE6;color:#242424">[See 19]</small> That the American people prefer to read American stories when they can get them is shown by the enormous circulation of the periodicals which make a speciality of American fiction.
+Now, the answer to this is simply that these British Novels and British stories are reprinted widely in the United States, not because the American people prefer them to anything else, but because, owing to the absence of international copyright, they cost nothing. *  <sup class="sup_red"> [19]</sup> That the American people prefer to read American stories when they can get them is shown by the enormous circulation of the periodicals which make a speciality of American fiction.

 <div class="sidenote">
+ <sup class="sup_red">19</sup> It is pleasant to be able to remark that the copyright act of 1891 removed the premium of cheapness from the British tales, and that the American writer of Short-stories is no longer compelled to produce in competition with stolen goods.
 </div>

 <h6 class="btt"><a href="#top">Back to Top</a></h6>

 ## Chapter VI
+{: .chapternumber .no_toc}

+## The Short-story In Other Literatures Than Those of Great Britain and the United States
+{: .chaptertitle }

 I find I have left myself little space to speak of the Short-story as it exists in other literatures than those of Great Britain and the United States.
 The conditions which have killed the Short-story in England do not obtain elsewhere; and elsewhere there are not a few good writers of Short-stories.
 Turgenef, Bjornsen, Sacher-Masoch, Freytag, Lindau, are the names which one recalls at once and without effort as masters in the art and mystery of the Short-story.
 Turgenef&#39;s Short-stories, in particular, it would be difficult to commend too warmly.
 But it is in France that the Short-story flourishes most abundantly.